jatinarora30/safeplan/README.md

-# Measuring Balance: The OptiSafe Index and SafePlan Benchmark for Safe Navigation
+# Unified Path Planner for Adaptive Safe and Near Optimal Paths with Normalized OptiSafe Index and SafePlan Benchmarking

 ## Overview